• Skip to main content

 Exercise:

-#1 – If you have a heart condition, diabetes, obese, or have other chronic health problems, it’s wise to consult your physician first before starting a diet and exercise program.
+#1 – If you have a heart condition, diabetes, obesity, or other chronic health problems, it’s wise to consult your physician first before starting a diet and exercise program.

 This is especially advised if you’re over 40 years old.
 If you don’t have these conditions and are 40 years old and below, don’t rush into doing heavy exercises.
 Start with slow exercise routines.